shamy1st/java-collections/README.md

 ### ArrayList
 * like an array, but no size limit.
+* slower than LinkedList because a lot of shifting while remove.
+* better than LinkedList for storing and accessing data.

         public class ArrayList<E> extends AbstractList<E>
                 implements List<E>, RandomAccess, Cloneable, java.io.Serializable